-In March 2020, ICT will be introducing a naming policy for all Office 365 groups.
+ICT have introduced a naming policy for all Office 365 groups.
 There are two key elements to this:

-- A short code at the beginning or end of your group name to indicate what department this group belongs to (e.g. ICT-GROUP-NAME).
+- When you create an Office 365 Group (through Teams, Outlook, SharePoint, Power BI, or Planner) a short code indicating your department will be added to the group name.
+This short code at the beginning or end of your group name will indicate what department this group belongs to (e.g. GROUP-NAME-IT).
 This will be automatic and will help when searching for groups and it will help ICT to direct adoption and use guidance for those areas where this is either lacking or features are not being used.

 - A classification as to whether the group can be viewed by external guests or not, and whether additional security or retention policies are applied to the group.
 These will be based on the College Data Protection classifications.

 - We are implementing this as part of our ongoing Office 365 governance.
 The old 365 naming policy for Outlook based groups will be removed.
 Additional features will be implemented later in the year to provide labelling and control of sensitive data in accordance with good data governance guidelines.